-Using our Biclonics® platform we have produced, and are currently developing, the following candidates: MCLA-128 (zenocutuzumab) for the potential treatment of solid tumors that harbor Neuregulin 1 (NRG1) gene fusions; MCLA-158 (petosemtamab) for the potential treatment of solid tumors; MCLA-145 for the potential treatment of solid tumors, and MCLA-129, for the potential treatment of lung and other solid tumors.
+Using our Biclonics® platform we have produced, and are currently developing, the following candidates: MCLA-128 (zenocutuzumab) for the potential treatment of solid tumors that harbor Neuregulin 1 (NRG1) gene fusions as a monotherapy, for the potential treatment of non-small cell lung cancer (NSCLC) harboring NRG1 gene fusions in combination with afatinib, and for the potential treatment of castration resistant prostate cancer (CRPC) in combination with an androgen deprivation therapy (ADT); MCLA-158 (petosemtamab) for the potential treatment of solid tumors; MCLA-129, for the potential treatment of lung and other solid tumors, which is subject to a collaboration and license agreement, which permits Betta Pharmaceuticals Co.
+Ltd. (Betta) to exclusively develop MCLA-129 in China, while Merus retains full ex-China rights and MCLA-145 for the potential treatment of solid tumors.
 Furthermore, we have a pipeline of proprietary antibody candidates in pre-clinical development and intend to further leverage our Biclonics® and Triclonics® technology platforms to identify multispecific antibody candidates and advance them into clinical development.